postalsys/emailengine/README.md

 **Local addresses and SMTP**

 By default when EmailEngine is sending an email to SMTP it uses local hostname in the SMTP greeting.
 This hostname is resolved by `os.hostname()`.
-Sometimes hostname is using invalid format (eg. `Servername_local` as undersore is not actually allowed) and depending on the SMTP server it might reject such connection.
+Sometimes hostname is using invalid format (eg. `Servername_local` as undersore is not actually allowed) and depending on the SMTP MSA server it might reject such connection.

 To overcome you can set the local hostname to use by appending the hostname to the IP address, separated by pipe symbol